Games & Quizzes

 /ˈtrāniNG/

-action of teaching person or animal particular skill or type of behaviour.
+Act of educating someone to get better at.
 To teach a pet a behavior or a trick.

 /kəˈnektiv/